Cleaning out my cookbooks, I found a ‘Hawaiian Air Flight Attendants Cookbook.‘ Who even knew I had this book?? Check this out:

 3/4 cup pineapple chunks

-In a small bowl combine the apple cider vinegar, brown sugar, pineapple juice, water, soy sauce, salt, pepper, and garlic.
+In a small bowl stir together the apple cider vinegar, brown sugar, pineapple juice, orange juice, soy sauce, garlic, and ginger slices.

-Cut the ribs into twos, place in the crock pot.
-Pour the sauce over the ribs.
-Toss in the ginger slices.
+Place the ribs in the crock pot.
+Pour the sauce over the ribs, season with salt and pepper.

 Cover and turn crock pot on to low for 8 hours.
 When you are ready to serve, add the pineapple chunks.